1

 Generally, the notice should be issued at least 30 days before they need to vacate the rental house.

-However verify the specific laws in California, as landlords may be required to issue a notice 60 to 90 days before the date of the vacancy.
+In some states, however, landlords are required to issue a notice 60 to 90 days before the date of the vacancy.
 This depends on how long the tenant has lived in the rental home.

-Be sure to check the California laws regarding the required days so you won’t face any legal issues.
+Be sure to check with your state regarding the required days so you won't face any legal issues.

 When the Tenants are on a Fixed Term Lease